gennadiy-gaysha/PP_5_art_showcase/README.md

 - Allows the uploading of paintings with any aspect ratio dimensions.
 Regardless of the aspect ratio, the image will be fitted into a square frame without cropping.
 Horizontal or vertical images will have padding added on the top and bottom or sides, respectively.

-**Pop Up Hovered Icon Hints**
+**Observe/Comment Icons and Pop Up Hovered Icon Hints**

+- These two icons display the number of times the painting was added to the Watchlist and the number of comments the painting has received, respectively.
+- Depending on whether the painting has been added to their watchlist, the color of the Observe icon changes from blue to grey for the user.
-- These hints appear when the user hovers over the Observe (Watch) or Comment icon beneath the painting's data.
+- Icon hints appear when the user hovers over the Observe (Watch) or Comment icon beneath the painting's data.
 The type of hint pop-up message displayed varies depending on the user's credentials, as detailed in the table below:

 | Status                               | Icon            | Message                                                                | Icon    | Message           |
 | ------------------------------------ | --------------- | ---------------------------------------------------------------------- | ------- | ----------------- |